vikramchauhan0707/Names-Dataset-Analysis-Project/README.md

 # Names-Dataset-Analysis-Project
 Conducted an in-depth analysis of the popular baby names dataset (2011-2019) using Python, focusing on gender, ethnicity, and name trends.
+Utilized Pandas in Jupyter Notebook to load and explore the dataset, identifying key characteristics such as shape, data types, and missing values.
+Generated initial visualizations, including bar charts for baby names by year and gender, and pie charts for name distribution by ethnicity.
+Cleaned and prepared the data by addressing duplicates, renaming columns for consistency, and creating new variables like 'Name_Length' and 'Percentage,' which measured name length and the percentage of babies named per year and gender.
+Performed detailed analysis on name trends, such as identifying how many children were named Jacob in 2018 and analyzing the ethnicity distribution of those children.
+Developed visualizations like a line plot for the top 5 female names from 2013-2015, and scatter plots to show the relationship between name length and frequency by gender.
+Analyzed correlations between name length and frequency for specific ethnic groups (e.g., 'ASIAN AND PACI'), and produced scatter plots to highlight trends in yearly average name counts.
+Delivered a comprehensive report summarizing findings from the data analysis and visualizations, discussing key insights and trends such as the influence of gender and ethnicity on name popularity.
+Provided individual contributions to coding and documentation, and recommended future dataset improvements, such as adding additional variables or exploring regional name trends.